-- B.7.1 The Council considers all offences related to controlled substances as a serious risk to the public. - B.7.2 An applicant with one conviction for any Class A drug related offence, including supplying or trafficking, will be required to show a period of ten (10) years free of convictions before an application is considered. - B.7.3 An applicant with more than one conviction for any Class A drug related offence, including supplying or trafficking, will be considered an unacceptable risk to public safety and an application will be refused.
+- B.7.1 The Council considers all offences related to controlled substances as a serious risk to the public. - B.7.2 An applicant with one conviction for any Class A drug related offence, including supplying or trafficking, will be required to show a period of ten (10) years free of convictions before an application is considered. - B.7.3 An applicant with more than one conviction for any Class A drug related offence, including supplying or trafficking, will be considered an unacceptable risk to public safety and an application will be refused. - B.7.4 An applicant with a conviction for any Class B drug related offence, including supplying or trafficking, will be required to show a minimum period of seven (7) years free of convictions before an application is considered.
+The length of period over and above the minimum five (5) years will be dependent on factors such as the nature and severity of the offence, and the length of any custodial sentence.

-- B.7.4 An applicant with a conviction for any Class B drug related offence, including supplying or trafficking, will be required to show a minimum period of five (5) years free of convictions before an application is considered.
-The length of period over and above the minimum five (5) years will be dependent on factors such as the nature and severity of the offence, and the length of any custodial sentence. - B.7.5 An applicant with a conviction for any Class C drug related offence will be required to show a period of at least three (3) years free of convictions before an application will be considered. - B.7.6 In all cases, where an applicant has been medically classed as an addict, an application will be precluded until such time as a period of five (5) years has elapsed since the completion of a recognised detoxification programme.
+- B.7.5 An applicant with a conviction for any Class C drug related offence will be required to show a period of at least three (3) years free of convictions before an application will be considered. - B.7.6 In all cases, where an applicant has been medically classed as an addict, an application will be precluded until such time as a period of seven (7) years has elapsed since the completion of a recognised detoxification programme. - B.7.7 For the purpose of this section, driving whilst under the influence of drugs, or failing to provide a specimen, will be considered serious offences and will result in an application being refused.